Thirteen women have steered Wellesley’s course over 130 years.

 H. Kim Bottomly, inaugurated 2007

-H. Kim Bottomly is the current president of Wellesley and the first scientist to hold the post.
-Under her leadership, Wellesley launched the Madeleine Korbel Albright Institute for Global Affairs; formalized collaboration with Olin and Babson College in the Three College Collaboration; and established a formal partnership with Peking University in Beijing as part of the launch of the Women World Partners initiative.
-Her outlook is global, like the century we live in, but her focus on Wellesley is intense, believing that a rigorous multidisclipinary liberal arts education best prepares women to take the lead on the global—or any—stage.
+H. Kim Bottomly is the current president of Wellesley and the first scientist (immunbiology) to hold the post.
+Under her leadership, Wellesley initiated a number of important advancements, launching the Madeleine Korbel Albright Institute for Global Affairs; formalizing an innovative collaboration with Olin and Babson College in the Three College Collaboration; and moving to preserve Wellesley's beautiful campus on a scale that the College has not seen in 100 years.
+She also worked to establish Wellesley as the first liberal arts college to join edX, the Harvard-MIT online learning collaborative, contributing a liberal arts perspective to online education.While her outlook is global, like the century we live in, President Bottomly’s focus on Wellesley’s educational experience has been intense, supporting her belief that a rigorous multidisclipinary liberal arts education best prepares women to take the lead on the global—or on any—stage.

 Diana Chapman Walsh '66, 1993-2007